FairwindsOps/reckoner/docs/README.md

   upgraded
-  get-manifests  Output the manifests of the chart or charts as they are installed diff           Output diff of the templates that would be installed and the manifests as they are installed update         Checks to see if any thing will have changed, if so, updated the release, if not, does nothing version  Takes no arguments, outputs version info
+  get-manifests  Output the manifests of the chart or charts as they are installed diff           Output diff of the templates that would be installed and the manifests as they are installed update         Checks to see if anything will be changed, if so, update the release, if not, does nothing version  Takes no arguments, outputs version info
 ```